The guide to gay Madrid

 Gay-to-do list in Madrid

-There is a vibrant LGBT+ community in Madrid.
+Madrid has a vibrant LGBT+ community.
 It’s a cosmopolitan city with so much to discover.
 You can live the good life while accessing all the cultural dynamism of a great global city.

 Gay Bars and nightlife in Chueca

-Madrid is renowned for its nightlife, and its gay venues are no different; the city is one of Europe’s gayest capital cities, alongside the likes of Berlin and London.
+Madrid is renowned for its nightlife, and its gay venues are no different; it is one of Europe’s gayest capital cities, alongside Berlin and London.
 The center of gay nightlife in the town is Chueca.
 This lively and bustling neighborhood is popular amongst the city’s creatives and trendsetters because of its many art galleries and boutique clothes shops.
 The area has an edgy and quirky atmosphere, and it’s here that you’re likely to spot Madrid’s best-dressed residents.

-Madrid has a diverse range of gay nightlife venues, from traditional bars playing pop anthems to cruising clubs complete with darkrooms.
-Locals in the city don’t tend to go out until past 10 p.m., and the more prominent clubs will only get busy after midnight.
+Madrid has a diverse range of gay nightlife venues, from traditional bars playing pop anthems to cruising clubs, and it is complete with darkrooms.
+Locals don’t tend to go out until past 10 p.m., and the more prominent clubs will only get busy after midnight.

 Among the classic venues in this area, a few names have now practically become part of the city’s cultural heritage.
-Museo Chicote named the best bar in Europe several times, is legendary and genuinely historic.
+Museo Chicote has been named the best bar in Europe several times, and it is legendary and genuinely historic.
 Having welcomed the great stars of Hollywood’s heyday, it now hosts the city’s top DJs and veterans of the world of art and Madrid’s popular culture.

 Another classic name on the Chueca nightlife scene is Libertad 8 (located at No. 8, Calle Libertad), the birthplace of some of the most emblematic singer-songwriters on the Madrid night scene.
 Teatro Barceló TClub, the heir to the famous Pachá, is also legendary, despite the name change, as Sala Ocho y Medio is in the same building.